maxhoesel-ansible/ansible-collection-smallstep/roles/step_ca/README.md

 This role performs the following actions:

-1. Install `step-cli` if required
+1. Install `step-cli` (required to initialize the CA)
 2. Install `step-ca`
-3. Create a user to run the step-ca server, if it doesn't already exist
+3. Create a user to run the`step-ca`server, if it doesn't already exist
 4. Initialize a fresh ca server with no provisioners using `step ca init`
-5. Daemonize step-ca using a systemd service
+5. Daemonize`step-ca`using a systemd service

 ---
 **NOTE**

-Please make sure that you have read the [considerations](https://smallstep.com/docs/step-ca/certificate-authority-server-production) for running a step-ca server in production.
+Please make sure that you have read the [considerations](https://smallstep.com/docs/step-ca/certificate-authority-server-production) for running a`step-ca`server in production.
 `step_ca` follows these considerations where possible, but you should still be familiar with the basic operation of the `step-ca` server.

 ---